Gary Bourgeault has owned and managed several businesses and has been a financial adviser. In his spare time, he loves writing about music.

-At the federal level thing that made things a lot worse was the implementation of the Food Safety Modernization Act (FSMA) under the Obama administration.
+At the federal level, the implementation of the Food Safety Modernization Act (FSMA) under the Obama administration made things a lot worse.
 When that was put in place, it made things even harder for sustainable farmers.

-The conclusion drawn is at the federal level things are getting worse.
-The good news is at the local level, resistance is starting to emerge and gain traction, led in part by the decision by Sedgewick, Maine to pass a food sovereignty law in 2015.
+The conclusion drawn is that things are getting worse at the federal level.
+The good news is that, at the local level, resistance is starting to emerge and gain traction, led in part by the decision by Sedgewick, Maine, to pass a food sovereignty law in 2015.

-What the law said was if someone wanted to engage in food commerce with a neighbor they had the legal right to do so.
+According to the law, if someone wanted to engage in food commerce with a neighbor, they had the legal right to do so.
 It also said the government had no say in the matter, and bureaucrats didn't need to be involved in the process.

 Along with and conjunction with that, people are taught to use their smart phones or video cameras to record what happens when the SWAT teams show up and start confiscating and destroying their food that was stored in freezers.